Tregeseal East stone circle: History

 Stone circles such as that at Tregeseal, were erected in the late Neolithic or in the early Bronze Age by representatives of a Megalithic culture.
 The first mention of the stone circle in the modern times is found in the 1754 work Antiquities, historical and monumental, of the County of Cornwall by William Borlase, who reported 17 upright standing stones.

-An early drawing, by William Cotton in 1827, can be found in his book Illustrations of Stone Circles, Cromlehs and other remains of the Aboriginal Britons in the West of Cornwall.
-At that time some of the standing stones in the other stone circles were still visible.
-William Copeland Borlase reported 15 stones in his work Naenia Cornubia of 1872, and showed the exact location of the stones.
+An early drawing by William Cotton in 1827 can be found in his book Illustrations of Stone Circles, Cromlehs and other remains of the Aboriginal Britons in the West of Cornwall.
+At that time, some of the standing stones in the other stone circles were still visible.
+William Borlase reported 15 stones in his work Naenia Cornubia of 1872, and showed the exact location of the stones.